opsone-ch/documentation/www/services/website.md

 ----

-## Custom vhost configuration
+## Custom configuration

-There is the possibility to add specific configurations like redircts in the users cnf/ directory and versioning / deploy them on every projects environment.
+You can add specific configurations like redirects or additional headers within the ~/cnf/ directory.

 ** Warning: ** You have to reload nginx after changes with the "nginx-reload" shortcut